bitovi/academy/src/angular/3-creating-components/creating-components.md

 npm install place-my-order-assets@0.1 --save
 ```

 Open the ``angular.json`` file, and make the following changes to include these files in our build process.
 This will copy the images into our assets directory for when we serve our application.

+> Pay close attention that you're making these changes under the "build" key and not the "test" key, as the code looks very similar.
+The build key should be close to line 17.

 @sourceref ./angular.json
 @highlight 25-39,only

 __Any time changes are made to the `angular.json` file, we need to restart our server to catch the new changes.__

-## Creating components
+## Creating Components

 Let's begin to build out the main views of our app.
 We'll need a home view, and restaurant list page to show all the restaurants we can order from.
 In Angular, Components are the basic building blocks that help us craft the UI.
 They are classes that handle views, allow management of user interaction, and displaying information via data binding.
 Data binding is the term for connecting data or information to the UI.
 An example would be an input field that a user enters a value into.

 Recommended reading: <a href="https://angular.io/guide/lifecycle-hooks" target="\_blank" >Angular Lifecyle Hooks</a>

+## Binding Data to Components

+Like all modern JS frameworks, Angular provides us a way of displaying data dynamically in the DOM.
+Properties declared in a component can be used in the component template with double curly brace syntax: `{{myTitle}}`

+  @sourceref ./template.html
+  @codepen
+  @highlight 17,21,only

 ## Exercise: Creating a Home Component With a Dynamic Title Member